shashank-myweb/LendingClubCaseStudy/README.md

 ## Technologies Used
+- Python - version 3.11.7
+- pandas - version 2.1.4
+- numpy  - version 1.26.4
-- library - version 1.0
+- seaborn - version 0.12.2
-- library - version 2.0
+- matplotlib.pyplot - version 3.8.0
-- library - version 3.0
+- plotly.express - version 5.9.0

+## Other tools Used
+- Python v3.3
+- Anaconda package
+- Jupyter notebook
+- Google sheets
+- Google presentation

 <!-- As the libraries versions keep on changing, it is recommended to mention the version of library used in this project -->